isomerpages/mlaw-psy/_faqs/Frequently Asked Questions.md

 <p>The psychiatrist should first check if he falls within any of the Transitional
 Scenarios.
-If he is not, he should submit an application to the Selection Committee as soon as possible and send an email to the Secretariat to the Selection Committee at &lt;email address&gt; to request for his application to be reviewed on an expedited basis.
+If he is not, he should submit an application to the Selection Committee as soon as possible and send an email to the Secretariat to the Selection Committee at Secretariat@psychpanel.gov.sg to request for his application to be reviewed on an expedited basis.
 The email should include details on the Court matter and the reasons why the application was not submitted earlier.</p>
 <p>Please note that while the Selection Committee will consider genuine requests
 on case-by-case basis, it may not be feasible to accommodate every request, particularly if a high volume of applications is being processed at the